tgalicia/tgalicia.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Moving into Tech
+# Moving to Tech
-I have always had a love of learning how and why things work the way they do.
-This constant want to learn and improve has lead me down the DevOps path.
+I have always had a love of exploring the why and how behind everything.
+Once I got behind the scenes of deployed applications, I was all in.
+My years in education have prepared me for a career in tech with the following skills:

+*   Strong Communication

+*   Ability to Manage Multiple Projects at once

+*   Team Collaboration

+*   Time Management

+* * *

 ## Header 2